merrington/mls-chrome/README.md

 # MLS.ca Google Chrome Extension
-Easily keep track of properties you've looked at.
-Properties you have viewed previously will be slightly greyed-out.
-Save properties you are interested in.
+Easily keep track of properties you've looked at and are interested in.

+## Features
+- Properties you have viewed previously will be slightly greyed-out
+- Save properties you are interested in
+- View a list of the properties you have saved

 ### More features coming soon!